Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Marcus tested the edge while tying his shoes and immediately noticed give.
-The edge foam collapses pretty fast, he said.
-Mia liked the corner seat for curling up, while Carlos struggled to keep a neutral posture when working—he kept sliding into the back pillows.
-After a week, we saw some cover bunching and needed to rotate the cushions to even out wear.
-As a casual lounging sofa it works; for upright work, you’ll want extra support.
+Marcus noticed the weak edge right away when he sat down to tie his shoes.
+Mia liked the corner seat for curling up, while Carlos had trouble holding a neutral posture while working because the back pillows kept swallowing him.
+After a week, we saw some bunching in the covers and had to rotate the cushions to even out wear.
+For casual TV time, it works.
+For upright work, it needs extra support.

 What we liked

-• Comfortable, relaxed sit for casual TV and lounging
+• Relaxed sit for casual TV and lounging

 • Reversible cushions make rotation simple